Fédération Aéronautique Internationale: Activities

-Karman Line definition
+Kármán Line definition

 The FAI defines the limit between Earth's atmosphere and outer space, the so-called Karman Line, as the altitude of 100 km above Earth's sea level.

 Records

 Among the FAI's responsibilities are the verification of record-breaking flights.
 For a flight to be registered as a "World Record," it has to comply with the FAI's strict rules, which include a proviso that the record must exceed the previous record by a certain percentage.
 Since the late 1930s, military aircraft have dominated some classes of record for powered aircraft such as speed, distance, payload, and height, though other classes are regularly claimed by civilians.

 Some records are claimed by countries as their own, even though their achievements fail to meet FAI standards.
 These claims are not typically granted the status of official records.
 For example, Yuri Gagarin earned recognition for the first manned spaceflight, despite failing to meet FAI requirements.
 The FAI initially did not recognize the achievement because he did not land in his Vostok spacecraft (he ejected from it), but later it recognized that Gagarin was the first human to fly into space.
 The FAI then established the Yuri A. Gagarin Gold Medal, which has been awarded since 1968.